iShark5060/tc-bot/README.md

 TOKEN=YOURDISCORDBOTTOKENGOESHERE
 ```

-Unless you have a copy of the Theorycrafters Google Docs sheet, you probably will not be able to use the Healing function.
+Unless you have a copy of the Theorycrafters Google Docs sheet, you probably will not be able to use the Healing/ITS function.
 If you do - the API access credentials go into the client_secret.json

 client_secret.json